phinziegler/Pathfinding-Algorithms/README.md

   <li>When starting a new animation, stop animating any previous animations.
 (Done)
   <li>Use Set.has() instead of Array.includes() for visited check in BFS, O(1) vs O(n).
 (Done)
   <li>When painting with mouse, interpolate points to paint between mousemove event locations.
 (Done)
   <li>Can change animation speed in the middle of an animation.
+(Done)
   <li>Tutorial/info page.
   <li>Zoom/unzoom should be bound to the center of the window, not the center of the board.
   <li>Optimize: namely, changing forEach into for loops.